As Census 2021 was during a unique period of rapid change, take care when using this data for planning purposes.

 For higher levels of geography, more detailed statistics can be produced.
 When a lower level of geography is used, such as output areas (which have a minimum of 100 persons), the statistics produced have less detail.
 This is to protect the confidentiality of people and ensure that individuals or their characteristics cannot be identified.

 Lower tier local authorities provide a range of local services.
-There are 309 lower tier local authorities in England made up of 181 non-metropolitan districts, 59 unitary authorities, 36 metropolitan districts and 33 London boroughs (including City of London).
+In England there are 309 lower tier local authorities.
+These are made up of non-metropolitan districts (181), unitary authorities (59), metropolitan districts (36) and London boroughs (33, including City of London).
 In Wales there are 22 local authorities made up of 22 unitary authorities.
+Of these local authority types, only non-metropolitan districts are not additionally classified as upper tier local authorities.

 Census 2021 statistics are published for the whole of England and Wales.
 However, you can choose to filter areas by: